With its gloomy, mournful face it’s easy to incorrectly conclude that the Basset Hound is a bore.

 He doesn't have any problems with anyone, so you can have him around other dogs, cats and children.

 His only real issue is that he can be rather stubborn at times.
 But as long as you're persistent with him, he will come around.

 You can also use treats as a reward, but not too many.

 The Basset Hound is low to moderate energy, so it is more likely he won't burn off those treats as fast as, say, a Husky might.

 And remember to keep his ears clean during the grooming process.

 Droopy ears can hide moisture and dirt and, if left untreated, he can develop some pretty nasty infections.

 Other Similar Breeds

-While the Basset Hound is quite unique, there are a number of breeds that share some of its traits.
-They include
+While the Basset Hound is a rather unique dog, there are several other breeds that share some of his traits.
+These include: